 By Grace Bryant, Member of ATP

-I recently went on a photographic safari to South Africa which was conducted by a professional photographer from Florida, Greg Sweeney and his wife Karen.
+I recently went on an African safari photography trip to South Africa.
+It was conducted by a professional photographer from Florida, Greg Sweeney and his wife Karen.
 They have their own tree house lodge in the Limpopo province not far from Hoedspruit.
 They conduct two safaris in May and September each year and it is operated as a self catering facility out of those times.

 To say this trip exceeded my expectations is a complete understatement.
 Nine days of non-stop activities from pre-dawn to 9 o'clock each evening.
 There was myself, another lady from Sydney, a Greek banker who lives in Switzerland and four wacky friends from different parts of the USA.
 Their camaraderie, banter and humour added a load of fun to the experience.

-On our first morning we went on a game drive in the Thornybush Game Reserve and found a lioness with three cubs on a kill and while we were photographing a very old Lion walked into the group and marched off with what was left, mum and the kids had left him only the bones.
+On our first morning we went on a game drive in the Thornybush Game Reserve.
+We found a lioness with three cubs on a kill.
+While we were photographing, a very old Lion walked into the group and marched off with what was left.
+Mum and the kids had left him only the bones.
 He settled down not far away and proceeded to finish off the carcass crunching the bones as though they were match sticks.
 We wide eyed visitors saw Rhino, Giraffe and Buffalo, as well, on just that morning.

 We were allowed access to a private lodge and saw lots of Giraffe and a beautiful (if you call her that) baby White Rhino and her mum.
 We happened upon two Dwarf Mongoose, so cute and no bigger than a small rat.

-Each year Greg and Karen take supplies for the Elementary School, such as pencils, rulers, rubbers etc, but this year Greg’s mother had knitted dolls for the girls and socks for the boys.
+Each year Greg and Karen take supplies for the Elementary School.
+Items such as pencils, rulers, rubbers etc. This year Greg's mother had knitted dolls for the girls and socks for the boys.
 We presented these to the best achievers in the school.
 I have since sent a parcel of the pencils etc that my daughter had kept.

-We moved to Tshukudu Game Lodge for the last two days and this was an added highlight, rather up market including a pool.
-The food was never ending.
+We moved to Tshukudu Game Lodge for the last two days and this was an added highlight.
+Rather up market including a pool and the food was never ending.
 The lodge has four resident cheetahs who are all hand reared and yet have to hunt for their own food.

-As long as you do not touch their tummies or feet they loved to be stroked just like an ordinary cat and I was not apprehensive in doing so.
-On a couple of occasions they followed the game vehicle and our guide actually took them out on a hunt, he looks for something they can catch and when he whistles and stops the vehicle the cats then go into hunting mode.
+As long as you do not touch their tummies or feet they loved to be stroked just like an ordinary cat.
+I was not apprehensive in doing so.
+On a couple of occasions they followed the game vehicle and our guide actually took them out on a hunt.
+He looks for something they can catch and when he whistles and stops the vehicle the cats then go into hunting mode.

 We got the opportunity to photograph a rather magnificent lion.
 The guides have a trick of revving the engine and the sound makes the lion roar in defense of his territory.

-The lodge recently saved a baby lion from death as her mother had abandoned her for some reason and they found her sitting on the side of the road obviously in distress.
-She is being raised by the young man who was our guide and when she is able to successfully hunt larger game then she will be released in Mozambique in a reserve that does not have human visitors.
+The lodge recently saved a baby lion from death as her mother had abandoned her for some reason.
+They found her sitting on the side of the road obviously in distress.
+She is being raised by the young man who was our guide.
+When she is able to successfully hunt larger game, she will be released in Mozambique in a reserve that does not have human visitors.
 Even at three months of age she will go into a hunting crouch if she sees a Guinea fowl.
 They also have a young Caracal which was a dream subject to photograph.

 For me it was a trip of a lifetime with memories to last my lifetime.

-had huge problems getting all my gear on the plane as hand luggage, I stowed several items in my large purse and after I passed through customs put it back in the camera bag as Qantas is very strict on carry-on limits.
+I had huge problems getting all my gear on the plane as hand luggage.
+I stowed several items in my large purse and after I passed through customs put it back in the camera bag as Qantas is very strict on carry-on limits.

 What did I take do you ask?